codegouvfr/react-dsfr/README.md

 +    <link rel="manifest" href="/dsfr/favicon/manifest.webmanifest" crossorigin="use-credentials" />

 +    <!-- For preventing https://fonts.google.com/knowledge/glossary/fout -->
-+    <!-- Be eco friendly, only preload the fonts variant you actually use ! -->
++    <!-- Be eco friendly, only preload the fonts variant you actually use, you can see in the network tab
++         of your browser dev tools what are the font varian downloaded initially. -->
 +    <link rel="preload" href="/dsfr/fonts/Marianne-Light.woff2" as="font" crossorigin="anonymous" />
 +    <link rel="preload" href="/dsfr/fonts/Marianne-Light_Italic.woff2" as="font" crossorigin="anonymous" />
 +    <link rel="preload" href="/dsfr/fonts/Marianne-Regular.woff2" as="font" crossorigin="anonymous" />